aditivv/petcam/README.md

 ## PetorNot

 This model is used to detect whether security footage from house cameras actually caught any intruders or simply pets running around the house.
 It does this using the Imagenet classification network to classify whether there is a human (intruder) or pet (cat or dog) in front of the camera.
-This can be very helpful by allowing users to run through long security footage and detect intruders using the model rather than watching the entire video and possibly skipping through important points in time.
+This can be very helpful by allowing users to run through long security footage and detect intruders using the model rather than watching the entire video and possibly skipping through important points in time or zoning out and missing important details.

 ## The Algorithm
 The algorithim is used by reading image or video data and classifying whether it contains a dog, cat, or human (intruder)